-- Overlay any current IVI screens, e.g. Navigation.
+- Overlay any current IVI screens, such as Navigation.

 (Required) Use only Alexa brand graphics to indicate that Alexa is listening.

-Except for physical PTT buttons (e.g. on the steering wheel), don't use additional icons to invoke or represent Alexa.
+Except for the physical PTT button on the steering wheel, don't use additional icons to invoke or represent Alexa.
 Use only Alexa icons and voice chrome to represent Alexa.